trueheart78/trueheart78.com/games.md

 1. Beat Cop (NS)
 1. Gravity Rush 2 (PS4) [34hr est]
 1. Mario + Rabbids: Kingdom Battle (NS) [28hr est]
-1. Octopath Traveler (NS) [77hr est]
-   * Will likely spend a lot of time, but not as a completionist.

 <!-- playing:end -->
 <a name='unplayed'></a>